 • Tachycardia / hypotension, raised JVP, hypoxia, tachypnoea

 In almost all suspected cases positive radiological confirmation will be required.
-However, for those presenting from the community it may be possible to rule out such a diagnosis by use of pre-test clinical probability scoring schemes in conjunction with measurement of fibrin D-dimer levels, which are almost invariably increased in cases of acute VTE (see decision algorithms for suspected DVT and PE below).
+However, for those presenting from the community it may be possible to rule out such a diagnosis by use of pre-test clinical probability scoring schemes in conjunction with measurement of fibrin D-dimer levels, which are almost invariably increased in cases of acute VTE (see decision algorithm for suspected DVT below and for PE see the GGC guideline).
 D-Dimer measurement is not useful in the diagnosis of VTE in pregnant women or already hospitalised patients and should not be measured in these patient groups.

 If DVT or PE is not excluded by the above, or the patient is already hospitalised then: